 Written Submissions: You can choose not to appear at the Hearing, but to instead rely on written submissions.
 If you decide not to appear, you will need to send any written submissions to the Executive Director at least 21 days before the Hearing.

-Productions: The ‘productions’ are any documents submitted by the ESC or Respondent to be considered by the Hearing Panel both in advance and at the Hearing.
+Productions: The ‘productions’ are any documents submitted by the Ethical Standards Commissioner (ESC) or Respondent to be considered by the Hearing Panel both in advance and at the Hearing.
 These include a copy of the ESC’s report and any case law.
-Any productions, including any case law that the parties wish to rely on at a Hearing, must be submitted to the Executive Director at least seven days before the Hearing is scheduled to commence.
+Any productions, including any case law that the parties wish to rely on at a Hearing, must be submitted to the Executive Director at least 14 days before the Hearing is scheduled to commence.
 The relevant paragraphs in any case law must be highlighted.

 The Standards Commission will add any documents or case law submitted to the productions and will circulate numbered copies to both parties at the earliest available opportunity.
 The ESC and Respondent can refer the Hearing Panel to any document in the productions during the Hearing and can take the Panel through any points they consider to be relevant.